Palestinians in Lebanon: Social status

 Palestinians in Lebanon also have to heavily rely on UNRWA for basic services such as health care and education, because they do not have much access to the social services the Lebanese government provides.
 In February 2011, a decree was signed by Boutros Harb, the caretaker labor minister (of Lebanon), on carrying out labor law amendments from August 2010.
 If these labor law amendments go into effect, it will make it easier for work permits to be acquired by Palestinians.
 The amendments are seen as "the first move to legalize the working status of Palestinians since the first refugees arrived, fleeing the 1948 Arab-Israeli war".

-Israeli Arab journalist, Khaled Abu Toameh accused Lebanon of practicing apartheid against Palestinian Arabs who have lived in Lebanon as stateless refugees since 1948.
+The condition of Palestinian refugees in Lebanon has been variously criticized in the media.

 According to Human Rights Watch, "In 2001, Parliament passed a law prohibiting Palestinians from owning property, a right they had for decades.
 Lebanese law also restricts their ability to work in many areas.
 In 2005, Lebanon eliminated a ban on Palestinians holding most clerical and technical positions, provided they obtain a temporary work permit from the Labor Ministry, but more than 20 high-level professions remain off-limits to Palestinians.
 Few Palestinians have benefited from the 2005 reform, though.
 In 2009, only 261 of more than 145,679 permits issued to non-Lebanese were for Palestinians.
 Civil society groups say many Palestinians choose not to apply because they cannot afford the fees and see no reason to pay a portion of their salary toward the National Social Security Fund, since Lebanese law bars Palestinians from receiving social security benefits."

-In one of his series of articles accusing the government of Lebanon of practising "apartheid" against the resident Palestinian community, Toameh described the "special legal status" as "foreigners" assigned uniquely to Palestinians, "a fact which has deprived them of health care, social services, property ownership and education.
+Israeli Arab journalist, Khaled Abu Toameh accused Lebanon of practicing apartheid against Palestinian Arabs who have lived in Lebanon as stateless refugees since 1948.
+Toameh described the "special legal status" as "foreigners" assigned uniquely to Palestinians, "a fact which has deprived them of health care, social services, property ownership and education.
 Even worse, Lebanese law bans Palestinians from working in many jobs.
 This means that Palestinians cannot work in the public services and institutions run by the government such as schools and hospitals.
 Unlike Israel, Lebanese public hospitals do not admit Palestinians for medical treatment or surgery."
-Journalist Ben-Dror Yemini describes Palestinians in Lebanon as living "under various restrictions that could fill a chapter on Arab apartheid against the Palestinians.
+Israeli journalist Ben-Dror Yemini describes Palestinians in Lebanon as living "under various restrictions that could fill a chapter on Arab apartheid against the Palestinians.
 One of the most severe restrictions is a ban on construction.
-This ban is enforced even in the Nahr al-Bared refugee camp, bombed by the Lebanese army in 2007.
+This ban is enforced even in the Nahr al-Bared refugee camp, bombed by the Lebanese army in 2007".
 Calling on Lebanon to change the systematic discrimination against his people, Palestinian journalist Rami George Khouri compared Lebanese treatment of Palestinians to the "Apartheid system" of South Africa.

 Palestinian refugee camps in Lebanon contain armed groups which sometimes deal in illegal drugs, and that would cause infighting among the rivals.
 In June 2020, a woman was shot dead in the Shatila refugee camp as she was walking on the street carrying her child during a shooting exchange between rival gangs.